fixongbg/SCART666/README.md

 This is modified version of the included vga666 overlay which excludes pin 18, 19, leaving them to be available for PWM audio while using the SCART666 adapter.

 # Instructions
-Boot up your Rpi or use SSH and type:
+Boot up your Rpi.
+Use the console line or SSH and type:

-    sudo apr-get update
+    sudo apt-get update

     sudo apt-get install -y git